 When a bodybuilder uses a supplement that contains niacin, it can increase vascularity.
 This is a term for having more pronounced veins.
 For some people, it’s understandably scary to think about veins looking like they’re going to pop out of their skin.
 However, in the world of professional bodybuilding, this is a quality that judges look for.

 Another reason niacin works so well in supplements is because it can help to increase your endurance.
 As your veins are getting a certain look, they’re also able to absorb more nutrients.
+As we mentioned earlier, niacin has a documented history of helping to improve cardiovascular performance.

 Should I Get Niacin From Foods or Supplements?